 The results of not getting enough rest include your skin getting dehydrated due to an imbalance of PH levels, dark circles and under eye-bags.
 Not getting enough sleep decreases the moisture levels of your skin and lowers your complexion’s pH levels, which why you maybe have noticed that your skin looks less glowy and youthful.

-We all love a good cocktail every now and then.
-However, most drinkers fail to realize how big an impact alcohol can actually make on our health and skin.
+We all love a good cocktail now and then.
+However, most drinkers fail to realize how much alcohol can affect our health and skin.

-Alcohol induces inflammation throughout your body (and skin, of course) and dehydration is just one of man that it causes.
-Dullness, enlarged pores, sagging, fine lines and lacklustre skin are just some of the symptoms that can result within the skin.
+Alcohol induces inflammation throughout your body (and skin, of course) and dehydration is just one booboo it causes.
+Dullness, enlarged pores, sagging, fine lines and lacklustre skin are some other symptoms that can result in the skin.

 When taken excessively, it also alters blood flow to the skin and leaves an unhealthy appearance for days.
 This is caused by the widening of small blood vessels in the skin which allows more blood to flow close to the surface.
-This is why you usually find your face to be flushed and experience a feeling of warmth on your face.
+This is why you usually find your face flushed and warm.

 Another vice: Cigarettes.
 Cigarettes contain nicotine which causes thinning of the blood vessels.
-Chronic smokers more often than not look older than their actual age and it’s not surprising, as nicotine causes a reduction in oxygen supply to the skin which accelerates the ageing process, thus causing the skin to look duller.
+Chronic smokers more often than not look older than their actual age as nicotine causes a reduction in oxygen supply.
+This accelerates the ageing process, thus causing the skin to look duller.

-If you’re looking to have glowing and flawless skin, make sure you follow a good skincare routine and remember, moderation is key.
-Adopting a healthy lifestyle goes a long way in maintaining not just a healthier body, but also a healthier skin!
+If you’re looking to have glowing and flawless skin, make sure you follow a good skincare routine and remember: Moderation is key.
+Adopting a healthy lifestyle goes a long way in maintaining not just a healthier body, but also healthier skin!